dz2311/CloudTweetMap/README.md

 # CloudTweetMap
-A twitter map using elasticsearch, AWS SQS and SNS
+A twitter map using elasticsearch, AWS SQS and SNS, and programming by python.